 However, it is possible that dietary factors (notably low levels of folate or Vitamin B12) influence tHcy levels more than genetic factors.
-A study covering 452 young adults found tHcy variance to have a 9% total genetic contribution (i.e. genetic polymorphisms) compared to a 35% contribution from dietary factors.
+A study covering 452 young adults found tHcy variance to have a nine percent total genetic contribution (i.e. genetic polymorphisms) compared to a 35% contribution from dietary factors.
 The only polymorphism found to have a significant effect on tHcy levels was the 677T mutation, which interacted with low folate levels to produce a high tHcy phenotype.
-Compared to the authors earlier studies of genetic influence on tHcy levels, the younger cohort's genetic contribution on tHcy levels was measured out to be higher than the older cohort's (9% compared to 7% for the older cohort).
+Compared to the authors earlier studies of genetic influence on tHcy levels, the younger cohort's genetic contribution on tHcy levels was measured out to be higher than the older cohort's (nine percent compared to seven percent for the older cohort).
 Furthermore, the authors suggest that genetic influence on tHcy levels are more pronounced during early life and environmental factors are more influential as time passes (Gaughan et al., 2001; Harmon et al., 1999; Kluijtmans et al., 2003).